Does your team know your mission and vision?

 "We encourage the families of Main Town to live happier and healthier lives by providing the freshest, tastiest, and most nutritious local produce: from local farms to your table in under 24 hours."

 Carl looks at the values that are key to achieving this goal, and considers his team's mission statement.
 He identifies several important values, such as challenge, dependability and teamwork.
-He then creates a vision statement that combines his team's mission and values:
+He then creates this statement that combines his team's mission and values:

 "We will challenge our skills and abilities, and create a database system that's strong, dependable and intuitive, allowing our colleagues to work quickly and effortlessly."